onlyhavecans/squirrels.wtf/content/posts/2024-returns.md

 It's going to be a rough next four years, might as well spend it contributing.

-## Dear Hugo, ouch
+## Dear Hugo, Ouch

 It's been years and the last time I wrote here I was using Hugo 0.80, sadly it is now at 0.138 and I have had to redo a shocking amount of code.
 It's outright frustrating I needed to replace the theme and tonnes of code changes.

-I also have noticed that old blog posts are pretty poor quality, but many of them are 12 years old and I am not interested in cleaning them all up... _yet_
+I also have noticed that old blog posts are pretty poor quality, but many of them are 12 years old and I am not interested in cleaning them all up… _yet_